Meet Liv. Our founder and north star.

 Olivia was a typical 7 year old little girl.
 She loved unicorns, American Girls, and playing travel soccer.
 A few weeks before her 8th birthday she started to complain about shoulder pain.
 We attributed her discomfort from a fall from snow boarding but brought her to an orthopedist to get her checked out.
 The doctor's opinion was that it seemed to be a bad sprain and felt that it would heal in a week or two.
 However, the pain continued to increase and poor Liv would wake up screaming every night.
-After many sleepless nights along with multiple doctors visits, x-rays, and MRIs, we knew something wasn't right and it had to be more then a shoulder injury.
+After many sleepless nights along with multiple doctors visits, x-rays, and MRIs, we knew something wasn't right.
 Trusting our instincts, we took Liv to the emergency room at the Children's Hospital of Philadelphia.
 After several hours, the doctors thought it was a nerve issue and ordered an MRI.
-When the results came back we were pulled into a tiny room and told Olivia had a tumor in her spinal cord.
-In an instant, our lives changed forever.
+When the results came back we were pulled into a tiny room and told that our healthy, beautiful, kind little girl had a tumor in her spinal cord.
+In that moment our lives were forever changed.
 She was admitted and booked for surgery to try to remove as much of the tumor as possible.
 A few days after her 8th birthday our little girl was brought into surgery which lasted 14 hours.
-They were able to remove 40% of the tumor and we needed to wait for pathology for next steps.
+They were able to remove 40% of the tumor but Olivia came our of surgery unable to walk or use her right arm.

-On March 1st (Liv’s Dads birthday), we learned that she had a diffuse midline glioma with the H3 K27M mutation.
-Because of this mutation, the doctors upgraded to her cancer stage 4, and told us that she had an estimated 6-9 months to live.
-We were told to go home and make memories.
-Calling that our worse nightmare was an understatement.
+On March 1st (Liv’s dad's birthday), the pathology of Liv's tumor came back.
+We learned that she had a diffuse midline glioma with the H3 K27M mutation.
+Because of this mutation, the doctors upgraded to her cancer to stage 4 and said it was similar to DIPG.
+We were told she had an estimated 6-9 months to live, to go home and make memories..
+That is when our real fight began.

 After 6 weeks of radiation, we threw ourselves into research to find next steps.
 Olivia was enrolled in a clinical trial for a new medication called Onc201.
-That summer we thought that we had beat the odds, Liv was symptom free and having tons of fun in the sun!
+That summer we thought that we had beat the odds, Liv had regained most of her abilities, was symptom free and having tons of fun in the sun!
 She continued to worry about other children dealing with cancer and was inspired to organize her own fundraiser.
 That summer she raised over $10,000 for pediatric cancer research.
 We even started the process of getting her back to school.